metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 +++
 ## Broncos @ Browns

 D'Ernest Johnson is the man.
-Talk about stepping adequately in Nick Chubb's shoes
+Talk about stepping adequately in Nick Chubb's shoes.

+Even with Case Keenum at the helm, Jarvis Landry is still more integral to this offense compared to Odell.